ShelpAm/dotfiles/tmux/dot-config/tmux/README.md

 If you want to switch another theme, and failed.
 Maybe it's the collision of
 themes: they're often named `theme`.
 So remove former installed theme plugin and re-install the latter.

+## Known issues

+When resuming tmux from old session, old environment variables will be saved, and restored to the sessions.
+To overcome this, you should:

+1. Kill and restart tmux server and tmux clients.